 Do I Need to Enter an Actual Address?
 Yes.
 The system is based on geographical boundaries and will not accept post office box addresses.

 If I have a "blocked" phone will this impact receiving emergency messages?
-Yes, you will not receive the notification call with a blocked telephone line.
+You will not receive the notification call with a blocked telephone line.
+Solicitor blocking services will also impact notification.
+You must add (303) 651-8501 to your "trusted numbers" list to receive messages.

 If I am in a location that is different than the address that I enter into the website for my wireless phone, will I still be contacted if an emergency affects the address entered?
 Yes.
 No matter where you are physically located, you will receive calls for emergencies that affect the address entered into the website.
 So if you are on vacation in a different state you will still receive a phone call if the address you entered is affected by an emergency.